Qparrot/ScientificPaperDataBase/README.md

 -(08.07.2019): Learn RESTFUL API with openclassroom.
 -(09.07.2019): 	- I now know that the js is running but not working.
 		- I should try to use a server side to do get of the API...
+-(10.07.2019): 	- I tried with another API.
+I have the same issue with randomusers and jsonplaceholders.
+		- I tried without the form it is now working properly...
+I don't know why.e
 ## Difficulties
 -(04.07.2019): I don't know how to implement the "PubMed API method:GET".
 	A(09.07.2019): Help from Jonathan: He recommended me to implement in it a console.log('test') in order to check if the function is launch...
 It wasn't ...
 LEARN DEBUGGING SKILLS !!!
 Then I got a error: "TypeError: NetworkError when attempting to fetch resource."
+-(10.07.2019): 	- Sometime the GET request in the form is working( 1 out of 12 times). why?
+		- Without the form sometimes (1 out of 8 times) I have this error message: "Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=science[journal]+AND+breast+cancer+AND+2008[pdat]&retmode=json.
+(Reason: CORS header ‘Access-Control-Allow-Origin’ missing).".
+Why?
 ## to Dig into:
 _(link 3)_
 DEBUGGING SKILLS.